What is Aji?

 When the term ‘aji’ is used, it generally means ‘maaji’.
 Maaji includes both ‘kiaji’ which lives along the coast and has a pale yellowish brown colored back, and ‘kuroaji’ which migrates offshore out at sea and is black all over.
 However, the fish markets don’t distinguish between these.
 Aji is caught all over Japan and each type has slightly different spawning periods, so you can find some sort of aji to try any time of year.

 Silvery shiny skin of aji (horse mackerel).
 Enjoy sushi with firm texture and sweetness of fat.
 Mackerels are caught all through year at different locations although it becomes the tastiest during summer.
-A salt and vinegar marinade is quite simple, so it goes with wasabi, and when served raw, is paired with ginger because it brings out the flavor of fresh Aji.
+Aji Nigiri-sushi prepared with Sujime goes well with wasabi, and when served raw, is paired with ginger because it brings out the flavor of fresh Aji.

 Trivia: In recent years, the nonmigratory horse mackerel, with a yellow tinged body is popular.
 Seasonings decorated with a combination of chopped ginger and chives.